 The financial statements of the City have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing government accounting and financial reporting principles.
 The more significant of the City's accounting policies are described below:

 1. Reporting Entity

 The financial statements of the City include the financial activities of the City and any component units, entities which are financially accountable to the City.
-The City does not currently have any component units.
+The City reports the following fiduciary component units: